 - Serve your community by helping your fellow travelers farm, garden, advocate, or eat better.

-- Raise your profile in the Midwest’s food movement by speaking at the region’s largest ecological farming conference, which has featured leaders such as Onika Abraham, John Bobbe, Atina Diffley, Sarah Flack, Jean-Martin Fortier, Ben Hartman, Liana Hoodes, Dan Kittredge, Patty Lovera, Kathleen Merrigan, Gary McDonald, Allen Philo, and Richard Wiswall.
+- Raise your profile in the Midwest’s food movement by speaking at Ohio’s largest ecological farming conference, which has featured leaders such as Onika Abraham, John Bobbe, Atina Diffley, Sarah Flack, Jean-Martin Fortier, Ben Hartman, Liana Hoodes, Dan Kittredge, Patty Lovera, Kathleen Merrigan, Gary McDonald, Allen Philo, and Richard Wiswall.

 - Get complimentary conference registration and OEFFA membership.